DeSinc/SallyBot/README.md

 Click the 'Code' drop-down at the top right corner of this webpage and select 'Download ZIP' and place the contents into a folder called SallyBot (changing the name risks issues with the Visual Studio environment)

-Double click sallybot.csproj and open with Visual Studio
+Double click sallybot.csproj and open with Visual Studio Community (ideally 2022)

 It should open up the whole project and make a .sln file, etc.